 Abdulwahab Alkebsi is CIPE’s Managing Director for Programs and a renowned expert on democracy, market reforms, and Middle East politics.
 Under his supervision, CIPE continues to develop its Corrosive and Constructive Capital programs and efforts to improve corporate and democratic governance in emerging economies.
 Much of this is achieved through funding from the U.S. State Department’s Bureau of Democracy, Human Rights, and Labor and the National Endowment for Democracy.
 Alkebsi has also overseen the creation of CIPE’s three Centers of Excellence, including the Anti-Corruption and Governance Center, which provides essential support and resources for the constructive and corrosive capital programs.

-Eric Hontz is CIPE’s Deputy Regional Director for Europe and Eurasia.
-He leads the Corrosive Capital and Constructive Capital Initiative, which sits at the confluence of corporate governance, anti-corruption compliance, the rule of law, and the business and investment climate, with trade and investment patterns worldwide.
-Hontz is active in developing business organizations' capacity in the region to advocate on behalf of member interests and foster a culture of business growth.
-He is frequently featured in the media as an expert on economic reform and policy in Ukraine and other former Soviet states.
-Hontz holds Bachelor’s degrees in Russian and Political Science from the University of Montana, a JD and an MBA from the University of Maryland, and is licensed to practice law in Maryland.
+Eric Hontz leads CIPE’s Center for Accountable Investment which uses the lens of Corrosive and Constructive Capital to examine the impact of investment on democratic and market institutions.
+The CAI’s work sits at the confluence of corporate governance, the rule of law, and the business and investment climate, with patterns of trade and investment worldwide.
+Hontz is active in developing the capacity of business organizations to advocate on behalf of member interests and helping these organizations to foster a culture of inclusive business growth.
+In prior roles, Hontz was an associate at a law firm and a vice president at an investment bank, where he reviewed complex alternative investment products.
+He is frequently featured in media as an expert on economic reform and policy in Ukraine and other former Soviet states.

 Anna Kompanek is CIPE’s Director for Global Programs and an essential voice on the subject of corrosive and constructive capital.
 Kompanek manages a portfolio of programs focusing on CIPE’s core themes of business advocacy, combating corruption, strengthening entrepreneurship ecosystems, and women’s economic empowerment.
 She has authored and co-authored numerous publications addressing the challenges of political and economic reform around the world.